Tuition and Fees

 The Dissertation Assessment:

-1- its high level of analytical, methodological and cognitive thoroughness that matches those of standard scholarly projects in Islamic Studies and Christian-Muslim Relations in the professional field.
+1- its level of analytical, methodological and cognitive thoroughness that demonstrates acceptable scholarly standards in Islamic Studies and Christian-Muslim Relations in the professional field.

-2- its timeliness, originality and ability to advance scholarship on Islamic Studies and Christian-Muslim Relations
+2- its timeliness, originality, and ability to advance scholarship in Islamic Studies and Christian-Muslim Relations

-3- its ability to demonstrate that the student has the required skills and knowledge to do autonomous projects on Islamic Studies and Christian-Muslim Relations
+3- its ability to demonstrate that the student has the required skills and knowledge to carry out autonomous projects in Islamic Studies and Christian-Muslim Relations

 4- its strict abidance with the program’s policy, namely that all dissertations must have an explicit focus on Islamic Studies and Christian-Muslim Relations and neither of these two areas should be optional foci of the dissertation.